Defining the GLBT

 The GLBT is actually known as the Gay, Lesbian, Bisexual, and Transgender community.
 There are many aspects to the Gay, Lesbian, Bisexual, and Transgender community, including organizations, the Office of GLBT Affairs in Washington DC, and other offices scattered throughout the nation.
 The main GLBT community focuses on public education activities and works with the Mayor of Washington DC to help give insight on the needs of the GLBT residents in the District of Columbia.
 The GLBT website provides information regarding the current laws on marriage and domestic partnerships for the community, as well as health reports and resource directories.

 The Many Programs For The GLBT Community

 The GLBT has a number of programs and services individuals can work with.
-For more information on some of these programs, call 1-888-439-3435.
+For more information on some of these programs, call 1-888-439-3435 Who Answers?.
 The GLBT has the Office of GLBT Affairs, which provides consultation to organizations and organizes training workshops for the company.
 Educational and training programs help promote the utilization of government resources and help with the exchange of ideas that can help improve the lives of the GLBT community members in DC.